mclacore/tofu-on-azure/best-practices/README.md

 }
 ```

-> [!TIP]
-> Terraform providers typically handle resource dependencies automatically, but in some cases, you need to use `depends_on` to enforce the correct order of operations.
+_Terraform providers typically handle resource dependencies automatically, but in some cases, you need to use `depends_on` to enforce the correct order of operations._

 </details>